10 Strategies for Integrating Children with Disabilities in Schools

 9. Inclusive Extracurricular Activities

 • Example: In the U.S., schools often modify sports, music, and art activities to ensure that students with disabilities can participate.
-For example, wheelchair basketball or adapted physical education programs enable children with physical disabilities to in physical activities alongside their peers.
+For example, wheelchair basketball or adapted physical education programs enable children with physical disabilities to engage in physical activities alongside their peers.

 10. Parent and Community Involvement